mifanbang/Gandr/README.md

 assert(result == gan::Debugger::EventLoopResult::AllDetached);
 ```

+You can find another example which is slightly more verbose than the one above in the source file `src\Test\TestDebugger.cpp`.

-### Installing a Hook
+### Installing a hook

-Class `Hook` requires function signatures of the target and the hook to exactly match.
+Class `Hook` requires both target and hook functions to have the exact same signature.
 This ensures that both have the same number of parameters, calling convention, and other stuff which may potential crash the process.
-Please note that compiler's inlining optimization might break the example below.
-For more examples of `Hook` usage, see test code `TestHook.cpp`.
+The following example is a code snippet from the source file `src\Test\TestHook.cpp`.
+More usage of the class `Hook` can be found in the said file.

 ```cpp
 __declspec(noinline) size_t Add(size_t n1, size_t n2) {